NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 ### Dimensionality reduction and clustering
-We can then now run dimensionality reduction and clustering using the same workflow as we use for scRNA-seq analysis.
+We can then now run dimensionality reduction and clustering using the same workflow as we use for scRNAseq analysis.

 But make sure you run it on the `SCT` assay.